-Howard Gardner is The John H. and Elisabeth A. Hobbs Professor of Cognition and Education and Adjunct Professor of Psychology at Harvard University.
-He is best known for his theory of multiple intelligences, a critique of the notion that a single human intelligence exists that can be assessed by standard psychometric instruments, which he outlined in his breakthrough book, Frames of Mind: The Theory of Multiple Intelligences (1983).
-During the past two decades, Dr. Gardner has been heavily involved in school reform efforts in the United States.
+Howard Gardner is the John H. and Elisabeth A. Hobbs Professor of Cognition and Education and Adjunct Professor of Psychology at Harvard University.
+He is also senior director of Project Zero, an educational research group at the Harvard Graduate School of Education dedicated to understanding and enhancing learning and thinking.
+Dr. Gardner is best known for his theory of multiple intelligences, a critique of the notion that a single human intelligence exists that can be assessed by standard psychometric instruments, which he outlined in his breakthrough book, Frames of Mind: The Theory of Multiple Intelligences (1983).
+During the past three decades, Dr. Gardner has been heavily involved in school reform efforts in the United States.
 He and colleagues at Project Zero have been working on the design of performance-based assessments, education for understanding, and the use of multiple intelligences to achieve more personalized curricula, instruction, and assessment.
 Over the years, Project Zero has maintained a strong research commitment in the arts while gradually expanding its concerns to include education across all disciplines—not just for the individual, but for whole classrooms, schools, and other educational and cultural organizations.
 Much of his work takes place in American public schools, particularly those that serve disadvantaged populations.